What I love about the new Far Cry 5 open world. What I dislike too. As usual, all screenshots belong to Ubisoft.

 This takes away some humour from the game.
 You know, when you find things like part 3 of Himalaid or a picture of a dwarf pointing at the camera with his eleventh finger.

-I’m still fine with the change, though, because it addresses what I feel is the worst irritation in older episodes.
-That situation of loot (full), wallet (full), loot (full!) with every takedown and every box searched.
+I’m still okay with the change, though, because it addresses what I feel is the worst irritation in older FC games.
+This being that absurd situation of loot (full), wallet (full), loot (full!) with every takedown and every box searched.

 Dislike: No More Ubisoft Magical Towers

 That’s right.
 You didn’t read wrongly.
-I’m sad towers are gone.
+I’m sad that towers are gone.

 I was utterly thrilled the first time I cleared a tower and I confess to still being in love with that joy.
 Sadly, this obviously wasn’t the case for most other players.
 To the extent, Ubisoft decided to trash the whole mechanic altogether.
 Damn.
 Damn …